Get started with Rowy in minutes

 Backend development can be complex, especially regarding provisioning and configuring servers and keeping them secure.
 Backend work might rebuke you as a front-end developer, but a serverless backend platform can alleviate your pain without needing to learn additional skills.
 In fact, most people use one: a survey conducted by Datadog showed that half of all organizations use serverless for their backends.

 But with serverless becoming mainstream, one might ask what’s the best way to get started.
 It happens that a serverless backend platform powers this website, so we know from experience the pros and cons of each solution.
-You’ll find in the following article a list of 6 great options to help you get the ball rolling in a day:

 A serverless back-end is a platform that eliminates the need for developers to deploy and maintain web servers and other common back-end features like authentication or database access management.
 Instead of buying a web server and configuring it through SSH and Linux commands, you can just go to a web portal that handles everything for you with a few clicks and call the back-end directly with an API from your front-end in minutes.

 If you search Google for serverless solutions, you’ll find different acronyms that might confuse you, like BaaS, FaaS, or DBaaS.
 Database as a Service (DBaaS) tools abstract the complexity of hosting a database, like Amazon Aurora or MongoDB Atlas.
 A Function as a Service (FaaS) platform lets you host and run code.
-Backend as a service (BaaS) products usually combine the two to handle standard features you need to develop web applications, as well as things like authentication, email, file storage―which we are going to see in a minute.
+Backend as a service (BaaS) products usually combine the two to handle standard features you need to develop web applications, as well as things like authentication, email, file storage - which we are going to see in a minute.

 Back-end development has a steep learning curve, but some tasks, like managing database entries, are repetitive enough to be easily abstracted away by visual user interfaces you can find in serverless backend platforms.
 Outsourcing the complexity of a backend infrastructure allows you to focus on what matters―providing value to your users―rather than learning a whole new skill set.
 You’ll find that the solutions listed in this article only take a few minutes to get started, not hours.